MieszkoGulinski/kulki-text-mode/README.md

 8. If you haven't done it yet, connect to the emulator using a 3270 terminal emulator (such as x3270 on Linux).
 Log into the system - the default user name and default password is the same as in step 3.
 9. Either in the OS command line (opened by closing the main system menu), or in the command input appliction (option 6 in the main system menu on TK5), run the command `rx BREXX.V2R5M3.SAMPLES(KULKI)`.

 Note that the dataset name may include some other value than `V2R5M3` - for example, [in this tutorial](https://www.youtube.com/watch?v=JzIyFzF6y9Q), the used TK5 instance uses `V2R5M2`.
-You need to figure out the correct string yourself, by listing existing directory names after opening the FTP client.
+You need to figure out the correct string yourself, for example using dataset search feature (option 3.4 in the TK5 main system menu), or by listing existing directory names after opening the FTP client.

+Also, note that the FTP file transfer fails when some user is logged in the terminal - this results in an error `Not opened 13`.

+## Future improvements

+- interface controlled with arrow keys, with colors, using the [formatted screens](https://brexx370.readthedocs.io/en/latest/fss.html) feature
+- saving the game state and restoring it later, using [dataset functions](https://brexx370.readthedocs.io/en/latest/dataset.html)